tjcarney89/swift-tuplesReading-readme-ios-0217/README.md

 > A day without sunshine is like, you know, night. -Steve Martin

+## Overview

+In this lesson, we'll introduce tuples, a simple data structure that groups multiple values together as one.

-## Learning Objectives - The student should be able to...
+## Learning Objectives

-* Explain what a tuple is, how to create it, use it, break down its members.
-* Understand clearly the problem addressed below and how using a tuple solves it.
+* Describe the purpose and structure of a tuple
-* Create their own tuple in code.
+* Create and access elements in a tuple
+* Change values in a tuple
-* Feel comfortable creating a function with the return type being a tuple.
+* Create a function that returns a tuple

 ## The Point of Tuples